 Alternatives to Amalgam Fillings

-The following list provides links to these groups who will guide you in the right direction based on your individual circumstances:
+The following list provides some links that will help guide you in the right direction based on your individual circumstances:

 Ideally, we should all do our best to avoid the need for any type of dental fillings from the get-go.
 If you do find that you have a cavity, you should check out my previous article: How to Reverse Cavities Naturally & Heal Tooth Decay.
 Most conventional dentists will never tell you that cavities are reversible.
 They also most likely won’t warn you that your current or future amalgam fillings can really negatively affect your health.